Bosch (company): 1920s–1940s

-Nazi collaboration
+Impact of Nazi regime

-In late 1933 negotiations between Robert Bosch AG and the Nazi Party began on relocating parts of armaments production to Germany's interior.
-Bosch founded two such alternative plants in 1935 and 1937: Dreilinden Maschinenbau GmbH in Kleinmachnow near Berlin and Elektro- und Feinmechanische Industrie GmbH (later Trillke-Werke GmbH) in Hildesheim.
-Both plants were used exclusively for armaments production.
-These "shadow factories" were built under great secrecy and in close cooperation with the Nazi authorities.
+Like most German businesses at the time, Bosch had links to the ruling Nazi Party.
+Prior to World War II, Bosch under the direction of the Nazi Party began relocating armaments production to Germany's interior.
+Bosch founded two factories in 1935 and 1937: Dreilinden Maschinenbau GmbH in Kleinmachnow and Feinmechanische Industrie GmbH (later Trillke-Werke GmbH) in Hildesheim, for armament production.
+These factories were built secretly and in close cooperation with the Nazi authorities.
 In 1937, Bosch AG became a limited liability company (GmbH).

 The Bosch subsidiary Dreilinden Maschinenbau GmbH (DLMG) in Kleinmachnow employed around 5,000 people, more than half of whom were forced laborers, prisoners of war, and female concentration camp prisoners, including many women from the Warsaw Uprising.
-They had to produce accessories for German Luftwaffe aircraft.
-In Hildesheim, a secret plant for the entire electrical equipment of tanks, tractors, and trucks of the Wehrmacht was built.
-In 1944, 4,290 men and women worked in the Trillke factory, 2,019 of whom were forced laborers, prisoners of war and military internees.
-During the Second World War, there were at least 3000 workers at the mechanics division at the Bosch Hildesheim plant, almost all of them from nearby occupied countries; there are only 200 recorded German workers.

-In the last years of the war, no new German tank ever drove without the starter elements from the Bosch factory in Hildesheim.
-Bosch also had a monopoly position in the outfitting of German Luftwaffe aircraft.
+During the Second World War, there were at least 3,000 workers in the mechanics division at the Bosch Hildesheim factory, almost all of them from nearby occupied countries; there were only 200 recorded German workers.
+In the last years of the war, all new German tanks included starter elements from the Bosch factory in Hildesheim.
+Bosch had a monopoly position in the outfitting of German Luftwaffe aircraft.

-During the war, production was further decentralized, Bosch produced in an ever larger number of factories, and relocated parts of its production to 213 plants in more than 100 locations.

 21st century

-In 2001, Bosch acquired the Mannesmann Rexroth AG, which they later renamed to Bosch Rexroth AG.
+In 2001, Bosch acquired Mannesmann Rexroth AG, which they later renamed to Bosch Rexroth AG.
 In the same year, the company opened a new testing center in Vaitoudden, close to Arjeplog in north Sweden.
-A new developing center in Abstatt, Germany followed in 2004.

-In 2002, Bosch acquired Philips CSI, which at the time was manufacturing a broad range of professional communication and security products and systems including CCTV, congress and public address systems.

-In the 2000's the company were responsible for inventing the electric hydraulic brake, the common rail fuel injection with piezo-injectors, the digital car radio with a disc drive, and the cordless screwdriver with a lithium-ion battery in 2003.
+A new development center for automotive engineering, in Abstatt, Germany was constructed shortly after.
+In 2002, Bosch acquired Philips CSI, which at the time was manufacturing a broad range of professional communication and security products and systems including CCTV, congress, and public address systems.
+In the 2000s the company developed the electric hydraulic brake, common rail fuel injection with piezo-injectors, digital car radio with a disc drive, and the cordless screwdriver with a lithium-ion battery in 2003.
+In 2004, Bosch bought Sigpack Systems from SIG.